What is AFSPA, And Why Govt's Decision To Reduce It From Three States is 'Historic'? Explained

 - AFSPA has been imposed on the Northeast states, Jammu & Kashmir, and Punjab during the militancy years.

-- Punjab was the first state from where it was repealed, followed by Tripura and Meghalaya.
+- Punjab was the first state from which it was repealed, followed by Tripura and Meghalaya.
 It remained in force in Nagaland, Manipur, Assam, J&K, and parts of Arunachal Pradesh.

 - AFSPA is invoked when a case of militancy or insurgency takes place and the territorial integrity of India is at risk.